pudo-attic/civic-software-checklist/index.md

 challenges they face:

-* **Sharing your code** with others in such a way that it actually invites collaboration, rather than just `token` open source code.
+* **Sharing your code** with others in such a way that it actually invites collaboration, rather than just 'token' open source code.

 * Reducing the **risk from contractors** that work on a project for some time and then move on to other clients.
 It's important that the code